noahehall/theBookOfNoah/architecture/informationarchitecture.md

       - ambiguous/subjective organization schemes
         - divide information into categories that defy exact definition
         - users dont know what theyre looking for
+        - best for browsing and associative learning when users have a vaguely defined information need
         - grouping items in intellectually meaningful ways
         - supports an associative learning process that enables users to make new connections and reach better conclusions
         - topic